Minas Gerais: Administrative center

-A new administrative center (Cidade Administrativa de Minas Gerais) was completed in March 2010, for the state of Minas Gerais.
-Designed by architect Oscar Niemeyer, the center consists of four large buildings on an 800,000 square meter site.
-Two buildings accommodate 17 of the state ministries, the third building consists of an auditorium, with capacity for 540 guests.
-The fourth building is the "Palacio do Governo", which is the world's largest suspended structure, built in reinforced concrete.
-The building has a 150m span, and its roof is supported by four columns.
+The Cidade Administrativa de Minas Gerais (officially Cidade Administrativa Presidente Tancredo Neves), also known in English as the Administrative City of Minas Gerais, is the seat of the executive branch of the state government.

+Designed by Oscar Niemeyer, the complex was inaugurated on 4 March 2010, the centenary of the birth of Tancredo Neves.
+It was built in Serra Verde, in northern Belo Horizonte, to move state secretariats and public agencies from scattered offices in the capital to a single government campus.

+The complex occupies 804000 m2 and has 265000 m2 of built area.
+It currently houses 41 state bodies and over 17,000 public servants.
+Its main buildings are the Palácio Tiradentes, the Minas and Gerais office buildings and the Auditório JK.
+At the time of its inauguration, the Palácio Tiradentes was the world's largest suspended concrete building, with a free span of 147 m and a width of 26 m.

 Education

 The "education" factor of Minas Gerais' HDI reached the mark of 0.762 in 2021 — the seventh highest in the country — while the illiteracy rate of people aged 15 and over was 4.8% in 2022, the eleventh best national percentage, but the worst in the Brazilian Southeast.
 Based on the 2011 Basic Education Development Index (IDEB) report, Minas Gerais obtained the highest rate among students in the 5th year of elementary school among Brazilian states — 5.9 —, the third highest value in the 9th year — 4.6, second only to Santa Catarina and São Paulo — and the fourth highest among 3rd year high school students — 3.9, second to Santa Catarina, Paraná and São Paulo.
 In the 2013 general classification of the National Secondary Education Examination (ENEM), five schools from Minas Gerais were among the ten best in the national ranking, which also included the only school located in a city outside the capital.